-The whole Plan Chan ae (Please tick as annlicable) The whole Plan Change (Please tick as applicable) I support the Plan Change and seek that the Council retains it in its entirety.
+The whole Plan Chan ge (Please tick as applicable) I support the Plan Change and seek that the Council retains it in its entirety.
 I oppose the Plan Change and seek that the Council deletes it in its entirety.
 I support in part specific aspects/provisions of the Plan Change as indicated below.
 I oppose in part specific aspects/provisions of the Plan Change and seek amendments as indicated below.
-Parts of the Plan Char point, as indicated belo nge (Please list each provision number of the TRMP you wish t ow) o submit on, together with its corresponding submission OFFICE USE: Submission No. Plan provision or map number(s): State each specific provision (topic) number as addressed in the Plan Change The aspect of the provisions I support or oppose, together with reasons, are: State the nature of each submission point and indicate whether you: support or oppose the provision or wish to have it amended; and the reasons for your view I seek that Council retains/deletes/replaces/amends the specific Plan Change provisions as follows: For each submission point/provision number, state, specifically, what changes you would like to see.
+Parts of the Plan Change (Please list each provision number of the TRMP you wish to submit on together with its corresponding submission.
+Parts of the Plan Char point, as indicated belo nge (Please list each provision number of the TRMP you wish t ow) o submit on, together with its corresponding submission Suk Plan provision or map number(s): State each specific provision (topic) number as addressed in the Plan Change The aspect of the provisions I support or oppose, together with reasons, are: State the nature of each submission point and indicate whether you: ddressed in support or oppose the provision or wish to have it amended; I seek that Council retains/deletes/replaces/amen the specific Plan Change provisions as follows: For each submission point/provision number, state, specifically, what changes you would like to see.
 Example: 17.5.3.1(ca)(iii) I oppose the restriction of because Delete and replace condition 17.5.3.1(ca)(iii) with: